Wust-Sat/architecture/docs/lora-communication.md

  ![Radio diagram](radio_diagram.png)

- > *Note*: Some MCUs have an internal watchdog, such as STM32.
+ > *Note*: For redundancy, it is better to use an external watchdog.

 # Resources